docsforadobe/premiere-scripting-guide/3 - Project object/project.rst

 **Parameters**

-An ``array`` of full, platform-specific file paths to be imported, a ``boolean`` indicating whether warning dialogs should be suppressed, a ``projectItem`` object for the bin into which the files should be imported, and a ``boolean`` indicating whether the file paths should be interpreted as a sequence of numbered stills.
+An ``array`` of full, platform-specific file paths to be imported, a ``boolean`` indicating whether warning dialogs should be suppressed, a :ref:`projectItem` for the bin into which the files should be imported, and a ``boolean`` indicating whether the file paths should be interpreted as a sequence of numbered stills.

 **Returns**